sbehrens/bu/README.md

 #bu
 ================================

 Utility for quickly backing up files and directories.
 Copy 'bu' your path and set to execute.

+bu creates a directory named BACKUP in the folder the files and/or folders you are backing up.  bu bzip's these files with a timestamp.

 ##Options
 --------------------------------